tx4ever/CFHelper/README.md

 For example, the *** "datastore_chef_070315.zip"*** datastore contains only the automation elements for a basic Chef integration use case.

+All other namespaces are excluded from the datastore except for the targeted integration elements.

-All other components have been excluded for a clean and simple import in an existing CloudForms environment to get your testing started.
+This allows for a clean and direct import into an existing domain for immediate testing.

-More information about the supported use case(s) can be found in the corresponding readme file.
+More information about each integration datastore and its supported use case(s) can be found in the corresponding readme file.

 =====================================================================
 Each datastore should contain two domains: